-- Action AG-1.2.1: Promote the Alameda County Resource Conservation District's (ACRCD's) carbon farming program and technical assistance programs to develop and implement site-specific carbon farm plans and soil-beneficial conservation practices in unincorporated Alameda County. - Action AG-1.2.2: Assess and work to eliminate barriers to permitting carbon farm plans and allow for streamlining of permits related to carbon farm practices. - Action AG-1.2.3: In partnership with ACRCD, develop a healthy soil strategy for the county to support agriculture, address carbon sequestration, and increase water capture, building on the work of ACRCD's Healthy Soils Demonstration project. - Action AG-1.2.4: Promote the use of cover crops, hedgerows, mulch, and windbreaks and support farmers' and ranchers' pursuits of State and federal funding, in part through ACRCD's technical assistance. - Action AG-1.2.5: Work with ranchers, ACRCD, StopWaste, and other agency partners to increase compost application on rangelands. - Action AG-1.2.6: Work with horse-keepers, ACRCD, StopWaste, and other agency partners to improve on-farm composting and commercial composting acceptance of manure. - Action AG-1.2.7: Support partner-led (e.g., ACRCD, University of California Agriculture and Natural Resources, StopWaste, US Department of Agriculture's Natural Resources Conservation Science) educational and workshop events tailored to both the public and farmers and ranchers on topics of soil-beneficial practices and management techniques.
+- ▶ Action AG-1.2.1: Promote the Alameda County Resource Conservation District's (ACRCD's) carbon farming program and technical assistance programs to develop and implement site-specific carbon farm plans and soil-beneficial conservation practices in unincorporated Alameda County. - Action AG-1.2.2: Assess and work to eliminate barriers to permitting carbon farm plans and allow for streamlining of permits related to carbon farm practices. - ▶ Action AG-1.2.3: In partnership with ACRCD, develop a healthy soil strategy for the county to support agriculture, address carbon sequestration, and increase water capture, building on the work of ACRCD's Healthy Soils Demonstration project. - ► Action AG-1.2.4: Promote the use of cover crops, hedgerows, mulch, and windbreaks and support farmers' and ranchers' pursuits of State and federal funding, in part through ACRCD's technical assistance. - Action AG-1.2.5: Work with ranchers, ACRCD, StopWaste, and other agency partners to increase compost application on rangelands. - Action AG-1.2.6: Work with horse-keepers, ACRCD, StopWaste, and other agency partners to improve on-farm composting and commercial composting acceptance of manure. - ▶ Action AG-1.2.7: Support partner-led (e.g., ACRCD, University of California Agriculture and Natural Resources, StopWaste, US Department of Agriculture's Natural Resources Conservation Science) educational and workshop events tailored to both the public and farmers and ranchers on topics of soil-beneficial practices and management techniques. - ▶ Action AG-1.2.8: Explore creation of ecosystem services payments for agricultural land management practices that promote carbon storage in soils and aboveground woody biomass. - ▶ Action AG-1.2.9: Undertake a study to evaluate threats to carbon sequestration and carbon storage on agricultural and working lands (e.g., incorporation, development, agricultural practices, erosion, etc.).